neelsmith/greeklang/morphology/dev/notes/scaffolding-analytic-types.md

 ### Stem data and inflectional patterns
 - build.gradle.
 Add method to build appropriate `.fst` format stem lexicon from `.csv` source.
+- √ src/core_inflection/*ORTHOGRAPHY*/core_inflection/inflection/*MORPHTYPE*.fst.
+Inflectional rules for each type in a given orthography.
+Added placeholders for all eight classes for *ORTHOGRAPHY*=greek.
 - √ src/core_inflection/*ORTHOGRAPHY*/core_inflection/inflection.fst.
 Include  reference to implementation of inflectional type.
 Done for *ORTHOGRAPHY*=greek.
-- √ src/core_inflection/*ORTHOGRAPHY*/core_inflection/inflection/*MORPHTYPE*.fst.
-Inflectional rules for each type in a given orthography.
-Added placeholders for *ORTHOGRAPHY*=greek.
 - √ src/core_inflection/*ORTHOGRAPHY*/core_inflection/makefile.
 Include implementation of each type to `make` dependencies for building this orthography.

 ### Acceptor transducers to verify format of stem-inflection pairing

-- src/fst/symbols/stemtypes.fst Add new analytic type to alphabet of symbols.
+- √ src/fst/symbols/stemtypes.fst Add new analytic type to alphabet of symbols.
-- modified: src/fst/acceptors/indeclinable.fst.
-Implement generic acceptor for new type (still requires implementation in a given orthograph).
+- src/fst/acceptors/*MORPHTYPE*.fst.
+Generic acceptor for each type.
-- src/fst/acceptor.fst.
+- √ src/fst/acceptor.fst.
 Add new type to chain of acceptors.
-- modified:   src/fst/makefile.
+- √ modified:   src/fst/makefile.
 Add make dependency for acceptor.a on new acceptor.

 ## Process the FST results in the parser